vishalprabhu2018/pizza-project/README.md

 <h1> Pizza Project </h1>
-<h2>It is a dynamic web app which is used to order the pizza.
-With the help of this user can easily order the pizza and track their order which they had made.
-I also has a admin panel where admin can see the order and set the status of the order</h2>
+<h2>It is a full-stack dynamic web app that is used to order pizza.
+With the help of this users can easily order the pizza and track the order which they had made.
+I also have an admin panel where the admin can see the order and set the status of the order</h2>
 <h2>TechStack: HTML,CSS,JS, SCSS,EJS,TaiwindCSS, NodeJS, ExpressJS, MongoDB</h2>

 Features:  </br>